-Benefits Of Being An Au Pair
+Benefits Of Becoming An Au Pair

-I became an au pair because I wanted to travel and had no financial possibilities.
-I was also interested in improving my English skills and conquering some personal independence.
-Becoming an au pair seemed like the most logical way to start and since then, I have never stopped traveling.
+I became an au pair because I wanted to travel and had no financial ability to do so.
+I was also interested in improving my English skills, conquering some personal independence, and meeting new people around the world.

 Payment & Hours Of Work

-Every country has its own regulations as far as working hours are concerned.
+Every country has its regulations as far as working hours are concerned.
 Within Europe, an au pair usually works around 25-30 hours a week with a day off, usually on Sundays.

 In the United States, an au pair is expected to work about 40-45 hours a week with a day off, and yes… you might only get one day off!

 Some offer little pocket money and it almost doesn’t make any sense to work there, unless you really want to experience that country and culture or learn the language.

-Others however, can be a bit more appealing and you’ll be able to save and travel some more.
+Others, however, can be a bit more appealing and you’ll be able to save and travel some more.

-How To Find An Au Pair Position
+How To Find an Au Pair Position

 There are many ways to find an au pair position.

-You can search on forums, online groups or online agencies that won’t charge a finder’s fee, or, you could put a small ad in a cafe, or local newspaper and wait to be contacted.
+Another way to find au pair positions is by searching on forums, online groups or online agencies that won’t charge a finder’s fee, or, you could put a small ad in a cafe, or local newspaper and wait to be contacted.

 If you’re an active Couchsurfer, place an ad in one of the au pair groups.
-That’s how I actually ended up in Switzerland.
-I will be using this method from now on, as most families have a full profile, references and people who have vouched for them, and hey… it’s free!
+That’s how I ended up in Switzerland.
+I will be using this method from now on, as most families have a full profile, references, and people who have vouched for them, and hey… it’s free!

 My Personal Au Pair Experiences

 While being an au pair in the USA I had a similar experience.
 My host family was wonderful and I truly felt like part of the family.
-During this time, I had the opportunity to explore part of the east coast with other au pairs and new friends.
+During this time, I had the opportunity to explore part of the East Coast with other au pairs and new friends.